MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

     - **msdyn\_projecttaskid** – The unique ID of the task.
 The value should be set to a dynamic variable from **msdyn\_projecttaskid**.
     - **msdyn\_project\@odata.bind** – The project ID of the owning project.
 The value is dynamic content that comes from the response of the "Create Project" step.
 Make sure that you enter the full path and add dynamic content between the parentheses.
 Quotation marks are required.
 For example, enter **"/msdyn\_projects(ADD DYNAMIC CONTENT)"**.
     - **msdyn\_subject** – Any task name.
     - **msdyn\_projectbucket\@odata.bind** – The project bucket that contains the tasks.
-The value is dynamic content that comes from the response of the "Create Bucket" step.
+The value is the same as used to set the **msdyn\_projectbucketid** on the "Create Bucket" step.
 Make sure that you enter the full path and add dynamic content between the parentheses.
 Quotation marks are required.
 For example, enter **"/msdyn\_projectbuckets(ADD DYNAMIC CONTENT)"**.
     - **msdyn\_start** – Dynamic content for the start date.
 For example, tomorrow is represented as **"addDays(utcNow(), 1)"**.
     - **msdyn\_scheduledstart** – The scheduled start date.
 For example, tomorrow is represented as **"addDays(utcNow(), 1)"**.
     - **msdyn\_scheduleend** – The scheduled end date.
 Select a date in the future.
 For example, specify **"addDays(utcNow(), 5)"**.